bcgov/hcap/README.md

 don't want an external DNS resolving to your localhost you can add an alias to your `hosts` file resolving to `*.your-prefix`.

+### Formatting

+This project is formatted with prettier, make sure to install the [VSCode extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode).

+**Note:** If you didn't have prettier installed previously, be sure to enable  `"prettier.requireConfig": true,` to avoid formatting files without configurations.

 ### Public Front End Views

 ##### /